Esri/mongodb-for-geoevent/README.md

 Building the source code:

-1. Make sure Maven and ArcGIS Extension Processor SDK are installed on your machine.
+1. Make sure Maven and ArcGIS GeoEvent Extension SDK are installed on your machine.
 2. Run 'mvn install -Dcontact.address=[YourContactEmailAddress]'

 Installing the transport and connector:

 1. Copy the *.jar files under the 'target' sub-folder(s) into the [ArcGIS-GeoEvent-Extension-Install-Directory]/deploy folder.
-2. Open the ArcGIS GeoEvent Manager, go to the 'Site -> Configuration Store' page and import the Mongo_Connector.xml file.
+2. Open GeoEvent Manager, go to the 'Site -> Configuration Store' page and import the Mongo_Connector.xml file.

 ## Requirements